11. August 2013.

 Aside from curiosity, there are other, more "serious" reasons for doing fundamental science.
 In his famous five-book trilogy called "The Hitchhiker's Guide to the Galaxy", Douglas Adams has encapsulated all possible conceptual questions in the single ultimate "Question of Life, the Universe and Everything Else".
 Subsequently, he reveals that the answer to that question is "42", and it turns out that one cannot know simultaneously both the exact answer and the exact formulation of the question itself.
 Although fictional, this is a very beautiful example of an unusual explanation of the lack of answer to some question, that scientists face every now and then.
 It is a situation where nature is giving us a lesson in logic, that not every question makes sense in the way we expect it to.

 In other words, studying fundamental science sometimes allows us to tackle some of these profound, ontological questions.
 A subset of these questions is slowly converting from the realm of classical philosophy to the realm of theoretical (and in some cases even experimental!) physics.
 In addition, the "answers" to those questions are sometimes quite surprising, and very different from what one would naively expect, as Douglas Adams illustrated in a comical way.
 The ability to provide any answer at all to these kind of questions is an incredible example of the sheer power that is contained in the study of fundamental science.
 With every answer to some of those questions, the boundary of human knowledge is being moved forward at the deepest possible level.
-As such, studying fundamental physics appears to be of the most important activities of the human race.
+As such, studying fundamental physics appears to be one of the most important activities of the human race.
 One can even go as far as to say that this is the purpose of human existence, if such a concept can be defined at all.
 On a smaller scale, I am quite satisfied to consider it to be the purpose of my own life.
 Every human needs a reason to live, a "drive", an answer to "Why am I here?" and so on.
 Unfortunately, most people do not recognize (or do not choose) any objective they could strive for and call it the "purpose" of their lives.
 For those people, unfortunately, "life" somehow becomes equated with "survival", or with "passage of time", or with "having children".
 They often do not have any reason for living beyond biological/animal instincts for survival, procreation and supporting their offspring.
-From this perspective, their "human potential" (the potential to be more than animals) is only barely used, and in most part completely wasted, irrespective of the richness of their lives and happiness and love they experience.
+From this perspective, their "human potential" (the potential to be more than animals) is only barely used, and for the most part completely wasted, irrespective of the richness of their lives and happiness and love they experience.
 Of course, I am not saying that this is bad, or a waste of resources.
 Everyone is free to choose how and why to live, or to refuse to make such a choice.
 I seem to have made one for myself, and believe it is challenging enough and worthy of the time I put into pursuing it.

 To a common person, a theoretical physicist may appear as a "dreamer".
 Someone who is passionately doing something utterly abstract, philosophical, boring or otherwise not practically useful.
 For example, when I started studying at the university, some of my relatives were quite surprised and disappointed that I have chosen to study physics instead of medicine or law, which are commonly held in high regard.
-When I was at the third year of the undergraduate studies, one day my girlfriend asked me: "What do you see in this physics?
+When I was at the third year of the undergraduate studies, one day my girlfriend asked me: "What do you see in this physics-stuff?
 Why don't you do something material, something more concrete in your life?
 Get a job, earn some money, go travel across the world, see things, have some fun, enjoy yourself, or start a business or something...".
 Back then it was hard for me to explain the answer to that question.
 It still is, in a way.
-Explaining that studying "some abstract nonsense" is by an order of magnitude more important to me than having fun and making money is never easy.
+Explaining that studying "some abstract nonsense" is by an order of magnitude more important and more fulfilling to me than having fun and making money is never easy.
 Today, I can only say that in retrospect --- I was right.
 Eventually I did get a job --- as a theoretical physicist; I do earn money to support myself and my family --- as a theoretical physicist; I am traveling all over the world on a regular basis, even more than most people --- visiting conferences, workshops and other people at various universities, again as a theoretical physicist.
-In general, having a successful academic career in theoretical physics is a quite good way to live --- my working hours are extremely flexible and I do not need to wake up early every morning (I can even give myself a day off as I see fit), I get paid to do what I love doing, I see a lot of other countries and places by traveling around the world to various conferences and meetings, and have all travel expenses covered by my hosting institution, I am being held in high regard in various communities of people due to the title "Philosophy Doctor" in a very prestigious area of science, and so on.
+In general, having a successful academic career in theoretical physics is quite a nice way to live --- my working hours are extremely flexible and I do not need to wake up early every morning (I can even give myself a day off as I see fit), I get paid to do what I love doing, I see a lot of other countries and places by traveling around the world to various conferences and meetings, and have all travel expenses covered by my hosting institution, I am being held in high regard in various communities of people due to the title "Philosophy Doctor" in a very prestigious area of science, and so on.
 It is mainly stress-free lifestyle, without manual labor, deadlines to meet, etc. The only thing that is important is that I deliver results, and everything else is adjusted to fit that purpose.
 Of course, as an undergraduate student I could not be certain that such lifestyle will be possible for me in the future, while convincing my girlfriend was next to impossible.
 It took a lot of patience and hard work (studying) to reach all that and become a successful scientist.

 Granted, it is not all flowers and roses.
 My salary is enough to support myself, but only for a rather modest life.
 Compared to some other salaries (in various factories, businesses, investments, politics, etc.), the salary of a typical postdoc is quite small.
 In addition, postdoc research is mainly "contracted" --- I get hired by some sponsoring institution to do some research at some host university in a given time (typically 3 to 5 years).
 After that, I need to look at another contract, at the same or (more commonly) different university.
 It is a nomadic lifestyle, changing residence (and often a country) once every 3 years on average.
 This has serious drawbacks when it comes to having a spouse and children, "settling down", buying a house or a car, etc. The spouse often also has a job and a career and is not willing to move every couple of years, children need some continuity in going to the same school etc.